wbt/ethereum-org/views/content/dao.md

 #### Add a simple proposal: send ether

 Now let's add the first proposal to the contract.
-On the function picker, select **New proposal**.
+On the function picker, select **New Proposal**.

 For "beneficiary" add the address of someone you want to send ether to, then put how many ethers you want on the "etherAmount" (must be an integer) and finally some text describing the reason you want to do this.
 Leave transactionByteCode blank for now.
 Click execute and type your password.
 After a few seconds the numProposals will increase to 1 and the first proposal, number 0, will appear on the left column.
 As you add more proposals, you can see any of them by simply putting the proposal number on the "proposals" field and you can read all about it.